toddmantell/post-service/README.md

 # project-service

-A simple Express microservice to serve the innov8 graphQL Server
+A simple Express microservice to serve the definitely-not-reddit graphQL Server

 ## Getting Started